kyryl-bogach/paper-blob-sdl/README.md

 - It basically provides a set of APIs to interact with various devices like graphics hardware, audio, keyboard, mouse, etc.
 - It is written in C programming language and works with C++ and various other languages like c# and python.

+There is a Stencyl version of this project that was developed before this one: [Paper Blob - Stencyl](https://github.com/kyryl-bogach/paper-blob-stencyl)

 ## Implementation
 This library has been using through C programming language.